Successful ABM Campaigns: Tips and Creative Examples

 They are currently running an ABM LinkedIn outreach campaign offering a free trial of their LinkedIn content creation and posting service.
 The CEO of Intelius Agency says that the ABM campaign is going extremely well!

-3. Reached out to them with a semi-automated LinkedIn outreach campaign.
+• They located Founders, CEOs, or Operations Managers at these companies and reached out to them with a semi-automated LinkedIn outreach campaign.

-“The results have been amazing and we've added around $2k in MRR within just a couple of weeks of runtime.”
+“The results have been amazing and we've added around $2k in MRR within just a couple of weeks of runtime.” - Chris Mitchell, Founder & CEO at Intelius Agency.

-Creative ABM campaigns deliver higher ROI
+Create successful ABM campaigns that deliver higher ROI

 What makes the most effective ABM campaigns?